mohiodindev/PKILAB-SEEDLAB/README.md

          req	Creates a signing request.
         -new	Creates new requests.
        -x509	Inspects signed certificate by loading x509 modules.
        -keyout	Used to give a path to a filename, where it writes newly created private keys.
-          -out	Specifies the output file where the result will be stored.
-            -config	Configuration file to be specified.
+       -out	Specifies the output file where the result will be stored -config	Configuration file to be specified.

 create new sub-directories and files